 The following is an example of how the four years of a calculus-ready Texas Tech physics major might be structured.
-Courses outside the Physics & Astronomy department and electives for the professional and applied physics concentrations have been omitted.
-This table is just an example- always confer with the academic advisor before registering for classes.
+Courses outside the Physics & Astronomy department and electives for the professional and quantum science and technology concentrations have been omitted.
+This table is just an example-always confer with the academic advisor before registering for classes.